Collections

 Faculty Learning & Teaching Collection

-Housed within the Faculty Resource Center on the third floor, the Faculty Learning and Teaching Collection includes resources on a wide variety of topics related to the teaching profession, including career development, professional writing, teaching techniques and pedagogy.
-Books on trends in higher education and faculty welfare are also included.
+The Faculty Learning and Teaching Collection includes resources on a wide variety of topics related to the teaching profession, including career development, professional writing, teaching techniques and pedagogy.

 Journal Collection

 In addition to the 70,000 plus electronic journals, Briggs Library maintains a small number of current print subscriptions.
-These current issues are shelved on the main floor of the library.
-Back issues and bound volumes of the journal collection are located (in alphabetical order by title) on the 4th floor.
+These current issues are shelved on the main

 Little Magazines Collection